 Watch the transformation from caterpillars to butterflies in your own home!
 This butterfly kit includes five baby caterpillars, a pop-up, reusable mesh habitat, a chrysalis station log, and a flower-shaped butterfly feeder.
-We have done this with our family, and it is a huge hit.
+We have done this with our family, which is a huge hit.

 Have Ice Cream Delivered

 We are a nut-free family that loves to be gifted ice cream from A-La-Mode.
-The ice cream is delicious, and it is so exciting to find on our doorstep!
-It is one of the very few brands that are made in a nut-free factory.
+The ice cream is delicious and so exciting to find on our doorstep!
+It is one of the few brands made in a nut-free factory.

 Experiences to Enjoy Away from the Home

 This year, experiences outside of the home have been pretty limiting.
 The following locations are suggestions.
 Please look into the specific guidelines each destination has put in place.

 1. Find a Pump Track

 We like to find local pump tracks to elevate bike rides!
 This is an area with small hills to ride around a circle.
 Do a quick search for a pump track near me and see if you have one nearby.